cyphernom/BitcoinExchangeRateModel/README.md

 Step 2: Adding the Damping Function
 -----------------------------------

 Next, we incorporated a damping function to capture the cyclical nature of bull and bear markets.
 The optimal parameters for the damping function were determined by regressing on the residuals from the base model.
 The damping function enhances the model’s ability to identify and predict bull and bear cycles in the Bitcoin market.
-The addition of the damping function to the base model is expressed as the full model equation shown in figure 1.
+The addition of the damping function to the base model is expressed as the full model equation.

 This brings me to the question — why?
 Why add the damping function to the base model, which is arguably already performing extremely well out of sample and providing valuable insights into the exchange rate movements of Bitcoin.